 Each day of the summer school, a social evening program is organized to enable both, relaxing after tough lectures and exercises and networking among participants and lecturers.
 A variety of events take place, including Prague's tour, welcome and farewell parties, Czech pubs tour, and a banquet with a social program.

-Would you like to know more?
 Enjoy a short video summarising the most important moments of the IEEE MRS Summer School 2019.

 My main research interests are in the field of multi-robot systems and decentralized control.
 In particular, I’m working on coordination of multi-robot systems, decentralized strategies for connectivity maintenance, and emerging collective behaviors.
 I’m also interested in mobile robots in industrial environments, traffic coordination and advanced sensing techniques.
 I am one of the founders of the IEEE RAS Technical Committee on Multi-Robot Systems.
 The TC was founded in 2014, and since then I have been serving as the corresponding co-chair.